-Jabariya Jodi FIRST DAY Box Office Collection: Sidharth-Parineeti's Film Begins On A Dull Note
+Jabariya Jodi FIRST DAY Box Office Collection: Sidharth-Parineeti Film Begins On Dull Note

 #JabariyaJodi was useful.used the patchy #4G internet to browse and revise my love for reading while inside the theatre.
 Found a great article that highlighted the importance of reading as a culture.
 It was enriching!

 I also loved the coffee I had in the interval.
-Amazing!"
+Amazing!" (sic)

 . @tvthings_2

 "Liked the movie.
 Made me laugh a lot.
-Sid was absolutely amazing he needs to do more rom coms #JabariyaJodi"
+Sid was absolutely amazing he needs to do more rom coms #JabariyaJodi." (sic)

 ajit pratap @ajitpratap

-#JabariyaJodi You can't make a #bihar landscape film in Film city Mumbai with too urban actors ,their loud dresses & fake accent.
+"#JabariyaJodi You can't make a #bihar landscape film in Film city Mumbai with too urban actors ,their loud dresses & fake accent.
 You have to think & be like @anuragkashyap72 or @Ashwinyiyer if you wants to make such films.
 Disappointed.

-@ParineetiChopra #JabariyaJodiReview."
+@ParineetiChopra #JabariyaJodiReview." (sic)

 Chandni Says @chandni_says

 "What could have been a super entertaining film has been completely ruined by a confused story and bad direction.
-The movie loses direction when it tries to include every topic under the sun and finally ends up in a huge pile of mess."
+The movie loses direction when it tries to include every topic under the sun and finally ends up in a huge pile of mess." (sic)

 Jabariya Jodi Movie Review: Sidharth-Parineeti's Film Is A Drag; Blame It On The Confused Direction!